Adaptive Cutting System

 The Right Angle Clamp makes it easy to assemble projects at 90 degrees.
 One of the clamp arms has a steel pin that fits snugly into a Kreg pocket hole, letting you clamp two pieces together as you drive a pocket screw into the adjacent hole.
 It’s like having an extra set of hands to help you assemble your projects!

 You want to clamp your joint line to ensure a flush joint.
 Because your screw enters at an angle, pieces will naturally try to shift.
 With the clamp firmly and correctly positioned on the joint line, you minimize the potential for “workpiece shift” and create the strongest joint possible.

 For best results, always place the large face of your Kreg Face Clamp on the “show side” of your joint.
 The “show side” is the side that will show on your finished project.

-Due to different head styles, the non-marring pad that comes with your Bench Klamp™ will not work with our Face Clamp™ family.
-Non-marring pads are usually unnecessary when using our Face Clamps™, as they are generally not used to apply the same amount of clamping pressure as our Bench Klamps™ are.
+Due to different head styles, the non-marring pad that comes with your Bench Clamp™ will not work with our Face Clamp™ family.
+Non-marring pads are usually unnecessary when using our Face Clamps™, as they are generally not used to apply the same amount of clamping pressure as our Bench Clamps™ are.

 Cutting & Measuring Tools

 Click here for FAQs for the Kreg Straight Edge Guide, Crosscut Station, and Portable Crosscut.

 If your angle is greater than 45 degrees, you can cut your complimentary angle from the other direction.
 For example, if you need to cut a 60-degree angle, you would cut a 30-degree angle from the other direction, leaving you with a 60-degree angle.

 If you would like a longer bandsaw fence, you can purchase our Heavy-Duty Trak™ (Item # KMS7704, 48″-long) and cut it to the length you want.